hning86/azuremlps/README.md

 For more information on Azure Machine Learning, browse the [Azure Machine Learning Homepage](http://www.azure.com/ml).

 ## Installation
-From the Release area, download the _AzureMLPS.dll_ which is a PowerShell module file.
+From the [Release area](https://github.com/hning86/azuremlps/releases), download the _AzureMLPS.dll_ file which is a PowerShell module file.
 Then run the PowerShell command _Import-Module_ to import it into the current PowerShell environment:

 ```
 Import-Module .\AzureMLPS.dll